 Remember coffee should never be a meal replacement or a stand in for nutrient-dense whole foods.

-Check out my full in-depth guide to a 14-day Caffeine Reset and how you can join us October 15 for a Caffeine-free Challenge the perfect way to reset your caffeine tolerance.
+Check out my full in-depth guide to a 14-day Caffeine Reset and join the Caffeine-free Challenge the perfect way to reset your caffeine tolerance.

 Additional references and resources: